Need help immediately? Call 646-54-DRDEB

 When our video camera finds Betty a year later, she has attracted a number of regular customers and has approached some regular lawn maintenance crews for mutual referrals.
 She recently enrolled herself in a course on how to use some of the mobile apps that could bring her more customers.
 She was happy and proud of herself for initiating so many plans for growing her new business.

 Although Rob’s own money management skills never did improve, Betty started to feel like she could breathe a little easier.
 More than that, Betty realized that she had blossomed into a more confident, assured person.
 For that she had to recognize that the awful situation created by her husband was the impetus for her transformation.
-Yes, that was a blessing after all.
+Yes, the bad marriage did lead to her personal growth.